Find Schools

 Middle School Special Education Teachers who work in Oregon, Connecticut, or New York, make the highest salaries.

-How much do Middle School Special Education Teachers make in different U.S. states?
+Below is a list of the median annual salaries for Middle School Special Education Teachers in different U.S. states.

 State Annual Mean Salary